 This post contains affiliate links.
 If you click on

 one of the links and make a purchase,

-- Pots – like these or these.
-(Side note here, I do not like peat pots, for me they dry out way to fast.
-I’ve used both plastic and peat pots and I have much better success with plastic.)
+- Seed Starting Pots or Containers – I do not like peat pots, for me they dry out way to fast.
+I’ve used both plastic and peat pots and I have much better success with plastic.
 I use pots that are big enough to allow the roots a little room, so I don’t have to transplant the seedlings into bigger pots before moving them outside.
 If you’re just starting out, you can use yogurt containers, plastic or Styrofoam cups.
 Just make sure to poke holes in the bottom of your container for drainage.
 Even though you will see them all over Pinterest, I would not use egg cartons to start seeds.
 Just like peat pots, they dry out too quickly.
 Also egg cartons are too small and the seedlings will have to be transplanted early on.